percona/everest/README.md

 To install and provision Percona Everest to Kubernetes:

-1. Download the latest version of Everest CLI by visiting the latest release page in [this repository](https://github.com/percona/percona-everest-cli/releases/latest).
+1. Install the latest version of the Everest CLI by running the following commands:

     **Linux and WSL**